Manage Local Active Directory Groups using Group Policy Restricted Groups

-The task of being an IT or system manager in a medium or large organization usually means that you may need to manage hundreds, thousands or even tens of thousands of client computers, and hundreds or thousands of servers.
-Some management tasks on many of these computers are related to the need to control local group members on those workstations and servers, which in such numbers, means an almost impossible task if you have to do it manually.
+The IT in a medium or large organization can mean managing hundreds, thousands or even tens of thousands of client computers, and servers.
+Some management tasks on these machines are related to the need to control local group members on those workstations and servers, which in such numbers, means an almost impossible task if you have to do it manually.
+Using GPO Restricted Groups, this process becomes much more manageable.

 Managing Local Active Directory Groups Article Series